Best Fintech API For Finance Software

 • The Grow plan of this API is free but if you want access to its advanced features the price starts from $2000/month.

-• The Scale plan of this API is also free but its advanced featured system costs $10,000/month.
+• The Scale plan of this API is also free but its advanced featured-system costs $10,000/month.

-3.5 Plaid (Bank Information Aggregator)
+4.5 Plaid (Bank Information Aggregator)

 Initially, Plaid used to create financial service APIs that would help the clients share their banking information more easily.
 But in 2018, they started offering their fintech solutions to a wider class of people.
 It can be used as a bank information aggregator.
-It helps in streamlining bank account authentication, fraud prevention, user income validation, comprehensive transaction history, and transaction geological tracking.
+It helps in streamlining bank accounts authentication, fraud prevention, user income validation, comprehensive transaction history, and transaction geological tracking.

 Pricing: